-2.34.
+2.35.
 The vision statement incorporates the three dimensions of sustainable development as a whole through its use of the phrase 'good quality of life open to all', which can be broken down into:

-The terms 'environment and heritage assets' encompass factors such as the countryside, climate change, rivers and also include things such as listed buildings, conservation areas, scheduled monuments, registered battlefields and historic parks and gardens.
+The terms 'environment and heritage assets' encompass factors such as the countryside, high quality landscapes, wildlife habitats, climate change, rivers and also include things such as listed buildings, conservation areas, scheduled monuments, registered battlefields and historic parks and gardens.